 DEP shall review each post-certification submittal for completeness.
-This review may include consultation with the other agency/ies receiving the post-certification submittal with regulatory jurisdiction over the matter addressed in the submittal.
-DEP’s finding of completeness shall specify the area of the Certified Facility affected, and shall not delay further processing of the post-certification submittal for non-affected areas.
+This review may include consultation with the other agency(ies) receiving the post-certification submittal with regulatory jurisdiction over the matter addressed in the submittal.
+DEP’s finding of completeness shall specify the area of the Certified Facility affected and shall not delay further processing of the post-certification submittal for non-affected areas.

 If any portion of a post-certification submittal is found to be incomplete, the Licensee shall be so notified.
 Failure to issue such a notice within 30 days after filing of the submittal shall constitute a finding of completeness.
 Subsequent findings of incompleteness, if any, shall address only the newly filed information.